Justagwas/OpenPiano/README.md

 OpenPiano is a Windows desktop piano app that lets you play and practice using your PC keyboard, mouse, or a MIDI controller.

-It is built for fast local workflows: audition SoundFonts, rehearse phrases, and export MIDI takes without cloud accounts or online dependencies.
+It is built to be lightweight and non-dependent on cloud accounts or online dependencies.

 ## Basic usage

 1. Download and install OpenPiano from the [latest Windows release](https://github.com/Justagwas/OpenPiano/releases/latest/download/OpenPianoSetup.exe).
+2. Launch the app and play.
+Optionally:
+1. Check out the `Tutorial`.
-2. Launch the app and pick a keyboard layout (`61-key` or `88-key`).
+2. Pick a keyboard layout (`61-key` or `88-key`).
-3. Choose an input method (QWERTY keyboard, mouse, or MIDI device).
+3. PLay with either form: keyboard, mouse, or MIDI device.
-4. Select a SoundFont/instrument, then play.
+4. Change the SoundFont/instrument.
-5. Optionally record a take and export it as `.mid`.
+5. Record a take and export it as `.mid`.

 ## Features